yellowdolphin/darktable-autolevels-module/README.md

 ## Usage

-* Download [autolevels.lua](https://raw.githubusercontent.com/yellowdolphin/darktable-autolevels-module/master/autolevels.lua) and move it to a lua subfolder in your darktable configuration directory (e.g. `~/.config/darktable/lua/contrib/`)
+* Download [autolevels.lua](https://raw.githubusercontent.com/yellowdolphin/darktable-autolevels-module/master/autolevels.lua) and move it to a lua subfolder in your darktable configuration directory (e.g. `~/.config/darktable/lua/contrib/` under Linux or `%AppData%\darktable\lua\contrib\` under Windows).

 * Start this script in the _scripts_ module in the lighttable view.
 An _AutoLevels_ module will appear in the same panel.